stockwellb/node-api-boilerplate/README.md

 # node-api-boilerplate
 Get up and running fast with this node api starter project.
-Build with Express and Sequelize.
+Built with Express and Sequelize.